 - If you have low stomach acid and you can’t supplement with Betaine HCL, there’s a few natural methods to help with symptoms.
 Start by taking a shot of lemon juice or vinegar before a meal to help the symptoms of indigestion.
 But know that these don’t actually help the digestion of food only the symptoms.

-- A supplement that can help the digestion is digestive bitters which support the production of hydrochloric acid, pancreatic enzymes and bile to promote healthy bowel function.
+- Digestive bitters support the production of hydrochloric acid, pancreatic enzymes and bile to promote healthy bowel function.
 Digestive bitters can also help keep the valve at the bottom of our throats closed tight, keeping our stomach acid confined to where it’s supposed to be, and not bubbling like an angry volcano in your throat.

 I Need to Take How Many Betaine HCL Pills?